pjcampbe11/ICMP-TransferTools-PowerShe11/README.md

 ### **Key Takeaway**
 - If ICMP is **already enabled**, you do *not* need admin rights to send/receive files via ICMP.
 - If **firewall rules need modification**, **admin rights are necessary**.
-- **Python and PowerShell can both be used for ICMP-based file transfers without admin privileges provided the firewall already allows ICMP traffic.
+-**Python and PowerShell** can both be used for ICMP-based file transfers without admin privileges provided the firewall already allows ICMP traffic.

 ---